 We are committed to providing a high quality conveyancing service to all our clients.
 When something goes wrong we need you to tell us about it.
 This will help us to improve our standards.
 If you wish to make a formal complaint, then this procedure explains how we will deal with this.

 In the first instance it may be helpful to contact the individual who is working on your case to discuss any concerns.
-That individual, or their supervisor, will do their best to resolve any issues.
-If you would like to make a formal complaint then this procedure explains how we will handle that complaint.
+That individual, or their Team Manager, will do their best to resolve any issues.
+The Team Manager responsible for supervision will be noted in our initial engagement letter to you.

-If we have to change any of the timescales above, we will let you know and explain why.
+Gary will discuss the case with the members of staff concerned and if we have to change any of the timescales set out below we will let you know and explain why.

 Objecting to our bill

 You have a right to object to our bill by raising it with us, or, if your concerns remain unresolved, by escalating this to the Legal Ombudsman.
 In addition, you may have a right to apply to the Court for an assessment of our bill under Part III of the Solicitors Act 1974 BUT if you exercise this right, it will preclude a complaint to the Legal Ombudsman.

 It is important to be aware that, where outstanding monies are due to us, they will be recovered in the normal way and in the normal time frames, in accordance with our terms and conditions of business.
 This will progress entirely separately from, and notwithstanding, the investigation of your complaint.
 Please be assured that, in the event that your complaint is upheld (either through our complaints procedure or via the Legal Ombudsman), any necessary refund fees will be made upon conclusion of your complaint.
 This is explained in our engagement letter and terms and conditions of business.